Lligwy – Neolithic tomb

 History

-The tomb in Lligwy was created around 2500-2000 BC, at the end of the Neolithic era and served as a collective burial place for the agricultural community.
-The chamber was excavated during archaeological research in 1909.
-Inside, there were found unburnt human and animal bones, fragments of ceramics, numerous shells of snails and clams, and some flints.
-In general, the remains of fifteen to thirty people, both children and adults, were found in the chamber.
-Part of the ceramics seems to come from the Bronze Age and at least one of the layers may indicate the re-use of the tomb later.
+The chambered tomb at Lligwy was built at the end of the Neolithic period, around 2500–2000 BC.
+It served as a collective burial site for the local early agricultural community.
+It was likely reused during the Bronze Age, when stylistically different pottery was deposited within.
+The chamber was excavated during archaeological excavations in 1909.
+Inside, unburned human and animal bones, pottery fragments, numerous snail and clam shells, and some flint were found.
+In total, the remains of fifteen to thirty individuals, both children and adults, were found in the chamber.

 Architecture